International Association of Rebekah Assemblies: Rebekah Creed

 "I am a Rebekah.
 I believe in the Fatherhood of God, the brotherhood of man and the sisterhood of women.
 I believe in the watch-words of our Order - Friendship, Love, and Truth.
-Friendship - is like a golden chain that ties our hearts together.
-Love - is one of our most precious gifts, the more you give, the more you receive.
+Friendship - is like a chain that ties our hearts together.
+Love - is a gift, the more you give, the more you receive.
 Truth - is the standard by which we value people.
 It is the foundation of our Society.
 I believe that my main concern should be my God, my family and my friends.
 Then I should reach out to my community and the world.
 For in God's eyes we are all brothers and sisters.
-I am a Rebekah!
+I am a Rebekah!"